 Whether you’re learning how to start an eCommerce business or looking to increase eCommerce sales, organization is key.
 It’s difficult to remain productive and profitable unless you have a clear overview of everything you want to accomplish.

 This requires keeping track of all of your business data, but it doesn’t mean you need to do it manually.
+ERP systems help automate this process.
 Let’s start with what is ERP?
 This is an enterprise resource planning system, or ERP system, which tracks valuable info for you.
-Such information includes eCommerce KPIs like monthly sales, eCommerce PPC clicks, and the number of new customers.

 Knowing that you need an ERP system is one thing, but selecting one is a completely different story.
 We compiled the top ERP systems in one place so you can compare and contrast the benefits of an ERP system.